oktadev/okta-blog/_source/_posts/2023-06-09-devday23-enterprise-customer.md

 ## Understanding enterprise customers

 We sought to answer this question during the [WIC Devday 23](https://developerday.com/events/devday23-wic) virtual conference covering this topic.
-What do enterprises look for when selecting SaaS applications?
+What do enterprises look for when selecting SaaS applications with regards to identity?
 How would enterprise customers use the application?

 Okta Director for "Okta on Okta" products, Jon Lehtinen answers these questions in his presentation: